firefox-devtools/debugger/docs/most-common-issues.md

 ### Competing Scripts

-If you are reloading the launchpad and not seeing the bundle change, it's possible that you are running `yarn start` and `yarn copy-assets-watch` at the same time can.
-The best thing to do, is to `<ctrl>-c` and close all the running programs, and run `ps` to make sure everything has stopped.
+If you are reloading the launchpad and not seeing the bundle change, it's possible that you are running `yarn start` and `yarn copy-assets-watch` at the same time.
+The best thing to do is to `<ctrl>-c` and close all the running programs, and run `ps` to make sure everything has stopped.
 At that point, try running `yarn start`, making a change in a src file and checking `localhost:8000/assets/build/debugger.js`.